ABAAD

 Contextual Update

-Lebanon protection emergency indicators as of 24 April 2026 · Day 54 of escalation.
+Lebanon protection emergency indicators as of 15 May 2026 · Day 75 of escalation · Day 29 of ceasefire.

 Total Killed